MonoGame/docs.monogame.github.io/articles/getting_started/platforms.md

 **Template ID**: mglib

 A project template to create [.NET](https://learn.microsoft.com/en-us/dotnet/standard/class-library-overview) libraries to distribute code through a DLL.
 This can be used to redistribute libraries or to share code between multiple projects (like different platforms).

+> [!NOTE]
+> See the [MonoGame Samples](https://github.com/MonoGame/MonoGame.Samples) for examples of how a .NET class library is used to share code between platforms.

 ### Shared Project